 When you become more alert, your doctor will prescribe pain

-how much pain medication you get, although this is more common after 24 to 48
+how much pain medicine you get, although this is more common after 24 to 48

 hours.
 This machine (a PCA pump) has a device that you hold in your hand with a

-button to press to start medication flowing through your IV line.
+button to press to start medicine flowing through your IV line.